Information Systems B.S.

 Information technology is a service industry, meaning that IT professionals create, integrate, and administer solutions to problems for a variety of industries using technological tools.
 IT is an ever-evolving field requiring broad and integrated knowledge.
 Technological solutions are designed to enhance work in all fields: business, telecommunications, health care, government, education and other industries.

-There are three main components to Immaculata's IT major:
+There are three main components to Immaculata's information systems major:

 - Gaining an understanding of the discipline of IT: programming, networking, human-computer interaction, databases, and web systems.